List of Neighbours characters introduced in 2015: Mary Smith

 Mary Smith, played by Gina Liano, made first screen appearance on 30 June 2015.
 Liano's casting was announced on 6 April 2015 and the role marks her acting debut.
 Luke Dennehy of the Herald Sun reported that the casting directors hired Liano after she impressed them with a screen test.
 Liano began filming with the show on 14 April.
 Of her casting, Liano said "I'm thrilled, I think it will be a lot of fun.
 It's a new experience, I love a challenge and I'm really looking forward to working with Olympia and the rest of the crew down there on the Neighbours set."
 Mary is Paige Smith's (Olympia Valance) adoptive mother.
 Valance believed Liano was the ideal person to play Mary, commenting "She's exactly what I imagine Paige's mum would be."
 Liano's look and style was not changed for the part and she said that it was one of the reasons she was chosen to play Mary.
 Mary returned in February 2016.
+While reviewing Paige's wedding, Clare Rigden of the Herald Sun commented "the wackiest and most awesome thing is the return of Gina Liano, who plays Paige's mum.
+She's back to offer a pink bespangled shoulder to cry on."